Body Piercing Frequently Asked Questions

 - Make sure to be well rested.

-- Try to not drink a lot of caffeine before coming in as they will also thin your blood.
+- Try to not drink a lot of caffeine before coming in as this will also thin your blood.

 - Ask your doctor if you have any medical concerns.